CITES: Appendix III

 Appendix III species are those that are protected in at least one country, and that country has asked other CITES Parties for assistance in controlling the trade.

 Any trade in Appendix III species standardly requires a CITES export permit (if sourced from the country that listed the species) or a certificate of origin (from any other country) to be granted before the trade occurs.

-Examples of species listed on Appendix III and the countries that listed them are the two-toed sloth (Choloepus hoffmanni) by Costa Rica, sitatunga (Tragelaphus spekii) by Ghana and African civet (Civettictis civetta) by Botswana.
+Examples of species listed on Appendix III and the countries that listed them are the Hoffmann's two-toed sloth (Choloepus hoffmanni) by Costa Rica, sitatunga (Tragelaphus spekii) by Ghana and African civet (Civettictis civetta) by Botswana.

 Exemptions and special procedures

 Under Article VII, the Convention allows for certain exceptions to the general trade requirements described above.

 Pre-Convention specimens

 CITES provides for a special process for specimens that were acquired before the provisions of the Convention applied to that specimen.
 These are known as "pre-Convention" specimens and must be granted a CITES pre-Convention certificate before the trade occurs.
 Only specimens legally acquired before the date on which the species concerned was first included in the Appendices qualify for this exemption.